shuailab/personal/book.md

-- Suitable for an introductory data analytics courses.
+- Suitable for introductory data analytics courses.
 - Free online version [here](https://analyticsbook.github.io/).
 - Many small datasets to guide students to work out pencil solutions and then compare with results obtained from established R packages.
 - Codes (R and Python) and datasets available at [github](https://github.com/analyticsbook/book).